majacQ/cc-libraries-api/src/pages/integrate/tutorials/quick-start-curl/index.md

 ### 2. Get results

-Since you've sent a `GET` request to the `/libraries` endpoint, you can probably guess that you're going to get back information about the libraries you have stored in CC Libraries—and you're right!
+Since you've sent a `GET` request to the `/libraries` endpoint, you can probably guess that you're going to get back information about the libraries you have stored in Creative Cloud Libraries—and you're right!

 The response will look something like this: